 The restoration process for gray water first involves a thorough inspection of the water damage.
 After this is complete, the Compleat Restorations team will begin extracting the water.
 This process will remove any standing water from the flooring, along with any water that is unseen.

 Humidifiers and large air movers will then be installed and monitored daily until the affected area is completely dry.
-All drying equipment remains in place until the area has been dried to the proper Standard of Care as determined by the IICRC.
+All drying equipment remains in place until the area becomes dry.
+This is according to the proper Standard of Care as determined by the IICRC.

 Dealing with water damage is not something you have to take on alone; Compleat Restorations has the tools necessary to repair water damage and restore the damaged portion of your home to its prior condition.

-If you are in need of water damage restoration services for gray water, or any category of water damage, please don’t hesitate to contact us.
+Are you in need of water damage restoration services for gray water?
+If there is any category of water damage, please don’t hesitate to contact us.

 Learn About Our Restoration Services